hiking325/batman-hubot/README.md

 # Hubot

+The installation of this hubot includes having fun with Batman.

+Commaonds include-
+  - hubot I'm Batman!
+  - hubot Who is Batman?
+  - hubot Call Batman!

+Just sit back and see what Hubot comes back with.

 Hubot is a chat bot, modeled after GitHub's Campfire bot, hubot.
 He's pretty cool.
 He's [extendable with scripts](http://hubot.github.com/docs/#scripts) and can work on [many different chat services](https://hubot.github.com/docs/adapters/).